infinispan/python-client/README.md

     python setup.py install --record files.txt

 ### Via python eggs
-To install the Infinispan python client via a python egg, you can access the PyPI URL directly via:
+To install the Infinispan python client via a python egg, simply type (please note than in some systems, i.e. MacOS, you'll have to execute this as super user (sudo)):

-    easy_install ...
+    pip install infinispan

 Or you can build the egg from the root of the source and install it
 immediately: